nateaff/bloggo/content/projects.md

 Epsilon-complexity is time series or function feature which is meant to measure the intrinsic complexity of the time series.

 For this thesis I implemented the epsilon-complexity estimation procedure in an `R` package.
 The classification performance of the epsilon-complexity coefficients was tested on a number of simulated time series.
-I also tested the properties of the complexity coefficients and found that, for the class of function tested, the feature behaves like a variogram estimator of fractal dimension.
-The complexity features was applied to the prediction of mouse seizures.
+I also tested the properties of the complexity coefficients and found that, for the class of functions tested, the feature behaves like a variogram estimator of fractal dimension.
+The complexity feature was applied to the prediction of mouse seizures.

 <h4> Ecomplex </h4>